Military band: Switzerland

 The Swiss Army Central Band is the main military band in the landlocked confederation.
 It is based on mostly German and French, but also Italian and British influences.
 It serves as the Swiss Armed Force's sole ceremonial ambassador as the military does not have a permanent ceremonial (guards of honour are mounted by regular units).
-Despite having affiliations with the military, as we as its 18th century uniforms and precision drill, the civilian Top Secret Drum Corps is not a Swiss military band.
+Despite having affiliations with the military, as well as its 18th century uniforms and precision drill, the civilian Top Secret Drum Corps is not a Swiss military band.
 The Military Music Competence Center (Kompetenzzentrum Militärmusik) is an organizational unit which specializes in the training of military musicians for service.

 Also in service is the Conscript Band of the Swiss Army, which is manned by musician conscripts serving their national service term in the Armed Forces.
 Other bands include the Swiss Army Strings, the Swiss Army Big Band, Swiss Army Brass Band, the Swiss Military Small Band and the Swiss Army Concert Band.
 The Swiss Military Small Band is composed of musicians from the Brass Band Recruit School who finished an 18-week basic training in May 2018.